 - Students must appear on time for an examination.
 The faculty is aware that unforeseen circumstances may occur.
-In these situations, immediately communicate with the Course Director indicating the issue and expected arrival time.
-The Course Director may allow or deny a student the right to begin the examination later than the designated time.
-A Professional Development Report may be completed and placed in the student's file if the student arrives late. - All personal belongings must be placed away from the seating area. - Students should not share or seek information that is related to examinations from other students or from any unauthorized sources, as such conduct is considered an academic offense.
+In these situations, immediately communicate with the Course Coordinator indicating the issue and expected arrival time.
+The Course Coordinator may allow or deny a student the right to begin the examination later than the designated time.
+A Professional Development Report may be completed and placed in the student's file if the student arrives late. - All personal belongings must be placed away from the seating area. - Students should not share or seek information that is related to examinations from other students or from any unauthorized sources, as such conduct is considered an academic offense. - Students are not permitted to ask content related questions while exams are in progress.